Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Discussion

-We also identified a few limitations of our current model presented in this study.
-Out of a total of 4706 pairs of images in the validation set, 6 AI-generated images are contaminated by a noisy white patch with a size of about 30 pixels.
-This issue might be addressed in the future by revising the loss function of our model.
-We plan to add a minor component of L1 reconstruction loss which could further reduce the occurrence rate of contaminated images.

-Another limitation of this study is that due to the scaling process to normalize DNB radiance, we are not able to evaluate the Bias of our model at nighttime.
+While most contemporary DL approaches more or less face the challenge of computational demand, our data pair size also enables the model to be applied operationally with minimal computational costs.
+Running on a personal computer with NVIDIA GeForce RTX 4060 Laptop GPU and AMD Ryzen 7 7840H CPU, the output image can be generated from target area data within 0.5 seconds, and the model inference only takes $\sim$0.05 seconds.

+Our model can be readily applied to various observation modes of different geostationary satellites.
+Full-disk AI-generated reflectance can be obtained by stacking individual blocks of cropped images as shown in Fig. 10.
+Since the imagers on GK-2A and GOES-16/17/18 have similar spectral characteristics to AHI on Himawari-8/9, our model can also be applied on these satellites with a different land basemap input, enabling global coverage of AI-generated reflectance.

+We identified some limitations of our current work presented in this study.
+While our model shows robust performance across various cloud scenarios, its accuracy is slightly worse in regions covered by thick cirrus.
+Since all adopted IR bands cannot effectively penetrate thick cirrus, there is limited physical information available from the regions below.
+This issue can be addressed in future studies by adopting other imagers' IR bands with a lower imaginary index of refraction.

+Our nighttime model validation suffers from the parallax between satellites and the inability to evaluate the Bias.
+We plan to evaluate our model with feature-based metrics such as Scale-Invariant Feature Transform (SIFT) \cite{lowe2004distinctive} that tolerate minor parallax between images, which enable us to compare the model performance between daytime and nighttime more effectively.
+The current nighttime model validation also fails to calculate the Bias of the model because of the scaling process to generate normalized DNB imagery.
 This issue could be addressed in the future by adopting the algorithm proposed in \cite{liang2014improved}, which directly calculates pseudo-albedo from VIIRS DNB radiance.